 THE INTERNATIONAL BESTSELLER ‘Stands out for its judicious and unsparing look at events from a British perspective’ Dominic Sandbrook, Sunday Times Between January and August 1947 the conflicting political, religious and social tensions in India culminated in independence from Britain and the creation of Pakistan; in Partition, Barney White-Spunner shines a light on those turbulent months.

-This period saw the end of ninety years of the British Raj, and the effective power of the Maharajahs, as the Congress Party established itself commanding a democratic government in Delhi.
-They also witnessed the rushed creation of Pakistan as a country in two halves whose capitals were two thousand kilometers apart.
+This period saw the end of ninety years of the British Raj, and the effective power of the Maharajahs, as the Congress Party established itself, commanding a democratic government in Delhi.
+It also witnessed the rushed creation of Pakistan as a country in two halves whose capitals were 2000 kilometres apart.

-Get our latest book recommendations, author news, and sweepstakes right to your inbox.
+Get our latest book recommendations, author news, and competitions right to your inbox.

 More books from this author: Barney White-Spunner

 Thank you for signing up, fellow book lover!

 Tell us what you like and we'll recommend books you'll love.